Complete Golf Store Business Logo

 A good impact screen acts as a barrier for the ball, preventing it from hitting the plywood or the wall.
 Golf simulator impact screens are available in a wide range of sizes, including small, medium, and large.

-The screen is typically made from a high-density acrylic, a hard, scratch-resistant type of plastic, polyurethane, or very durable vinyl material.
+The screen is typically made from high-density polyester, polyurethane, or very durable vinyl material.
 Its high-contrast, open design should be super bright, allowing you to see and track the ball easily.

 Therefore, choose one that is made of durable materials and can generate clear, bright images from the projector.
 Also, look for screens that come with an enclosure as it offers the below advantages:

-• The golf simulator enclosure catches the ball when the player plays an errant shot and misses the screen.
+• The golf simulator enclosure catches the ball when the player hits an errant shot and misses the screen.

 • It helps to block the ambient lighting of the room so that you get a brighter picture.

 One of the other essential pieces of the puzzle in your golf simulator system is the screen frame.
-The frame needs to be durable and be able to withstand the force of the golf ball.
+The frame needs to be durable and withstand the force of the golf ball.

 Golf Simulator Software